KrauseFx/krausefx.com/data.md

           <li>2020 and 2021 I lived in Vienna</li>

-          <li>The more time I spent out of my home country Austria, the more time I actually spent back home in Vienna</li>
+          <li>The longer it's been since I moved away from Austria, the more time I actually spent back home in Austria for visits and vacations</li>

           <li>2020 clearly shows the impact of COVID</li>